 The integrity of our company and data curation is a key value to each one of our employees, and we are proud to continue partnering with organizations who feel the same.
 In location data, privacy is critical to transparency.
 That’s why we are up-front about what data we build, how we build it, and what we do to protect consumer privacy.

 Other companies offer POI, mobility, and transaction data, but what makes SafeGraph different is our commitment to transparency and consumer data privacy.
 Because our focus is entirely on places, we never work with individual consumer data.
 Instead, we curate aggregated and anonymized consumer behavior data to provide a general idea of visit volume and frequency to specific places.

 We create our datasets from a combination of machine learning, web crawling, and third-party licensing.
-More specifically, our Core and Geometry datasets are built using open store locators, publicly available APIs, and licensed third-party data.
+More specifically, our Places and Geometry datasets are built using open store locators, publicly available APIs, and licensed third-party data.
 We also apply our own machine learning techniques to infer additional attributes about a place, or determine its shape.

 SafeGraph Spend is created using licensed third-party credit and debit transaction data, aggregated and anonymized at the store level.
 The purpose of the Spend dataset is not to understand the spending habits of any one individual, but rather how aggregated transactions relate to physical stores, geographic regions and types of places.